About LMLG - The London Mobile Learning Group

 Klaus Rummler

-Klaus Rummler (M.A.) is an academic and project manager and PhD student at the University of Kassel.
+Klaus Rummler is Forschungsgruppenleiter at The Zurich University of Teacher Education (PH Zurich).
 His current research focus is on the 'At-risk learners'' use of mobile technology and the implications for media education in the perspective of Cultural Studies.
 Central questions are e.g. 'What are the patterns of mobile media usage of male adolescents from low socio-economic segments', 'What are the 'at-risk learners' specific strategies of successful meaning-making with mobile technology outside school'.

 contact Klaus Rummler